-We have audited the financial statements of the Edison Collegiate High School - Charlotte Campus (the "School") as of and for the fiscal year ended June 30, 2012, and have issued our report thereon dated September 25, 2012.
+We have audited the financial statements of the Edison Collegiate High School - Lee Campus (the "School") as of and for the fiscal year ended June 30, 2012, and have issued our report thereon dated September 5, 2012.

 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
-We have issued our Independent Auditor's Report on Internal Control over Financial Reporting and Compliance and Other Matters Based on an Audit of the Financial Statements Performed in Accordance with Government Auditing Standards, Disclosures in that report, which is dated September 25, 2012, should be considered in conjunction with this management letter.
+We have issued our Independent Auditors' Report on Internal Control over Financial Reporting and Compliance and Other Matters Based on an Audit of the Financial Statements Performed in Accordance with Government Auditing Standards, Disclosures in that report, which is dated September 5, 2012, should be considered in conjunction with this management letter.

-Additionally, our audit was conducted in accordance with Chapter 10.850, Rules of the Auditor General, which governs the conduct of charter school and similar entity audits performed in the State of Florida.
+Additionally, our audit was conducted in accordance with Chapter 10.850, Rules of the Auditor General, which governs the conduct of charter school and similar entity audits performed in the state of Florida.
 This letter includes the following information, which is not included in the aforementioned auditor's reports.

-- Section 10.854(1)(e)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.
+- ➤ Section 10.854(1)(e)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.
 There were no findings or corrective actions noted in preceding annual financial audit report. - ➤ Section 10.854(1)(e)3., Rules of the Auditor General, requires that we address in the management letter any recommendations to improve financial management.
-In connection with our audit, we did not have any such recommendations. - Section 10.854(1)(e)4., Rules of the Auditor General, requires that we address violations of provisions of contracts or grant agreements, or abuse, that have occurred, or are likely to have occurred, that have an effect on the financial statements that is less than material but more than inconsequential.
-In connection with our audit, we did not have any such findings. - Section 10.854(1)(e)5., Rules of the Auditor General, provides that the auditor may, based on professional judgment, report the following matters that have an inconsequential effect on the financial statements considering both quantitative and qualitative factors: (1) violations of provisions of contracts or grant agreements, fraud, illegal acts, or abuse, and (2) deficiencies in internal control that are not significant deficiencies.
-In connection with our audit, we did not have any such findings. - > Section 10.854(1)(e)6, Rules of the Auditor General, requires the name or official title of the school.
-The official title of the School is disclosed in the financial statements.
+In connection with our audit, we did not have any such recommendations. - ➤ Section 10.854(1)(e)4., Rules of the Auditor General, requires that we address violations of provisions of contracts or grant agreements, or abuse, that have occurred, or are likely to have occurred, that have an effect on the financial statements that is less than material but more than inconsequential.
+In connection with our audit, we did not have any such findings. - > Section 10.854(1)(e)5., Rules of the Auditor General, provides that the auditor may, based on professional judgment, report the following matters that have an inconsequential effect on the financial statements considering both quantitative and qualitative factors: (1) violations of provisions of contracts or grant agreements, fraud, illegal acts, or abuse, and (2) deficiencies in internal control that are not significant deficiencies.
+In connection with our audit, we did not have any such findings.